-- NZS 4404:2010 Schedule 1B (contractor's completion) - NZS 4404:2010 Schedule 1C certificate (Construction review) - Typical design details for the structure
+- NZS 4404:2010 Schedule 1B (contractor's completion) - NZS 4404:2010 Schedule 1C certificate (Construction review) - Typical design details for the structure verifying they meet the requirements of this specifcation

 Where a structure requires a building consent, the trail developer shall supply Council's Parks Department a copy of the building consent documents including PS1, PS3, PS4 and Code Compliance together with design drawings and/or as-built drawings prior to sign off/acceptance of the asset.
 While this may be a double up on the BC process, often the design detail is not readily accessible and the purpose is to ensure the Parks Department has a complete set of documents for ongoing operation and maintenance.